 Will my insulin dose change when I start receiving Mounjaro?

-Be sure to give Mounjaro and insulin as separate injections.
+Be sure to inject Mounjaro and insulin separately.
 Either use different injection sites on your body or areas on the same injection site that aren’t right next to each other.

 If you have any questions about your insulin dosage during Mounjaro treatment, talk with your doctor.